 Like other legumes, mung beans can be purchased split, whole, or sprouted.

 Are mung beans good for you?

-Mung beans are naturally derived from plants and have a host of nutritional benefits including manganese, essential B vitamins, potassium, magnesium, folate, zinc.
+Mung beans are naturally derived from plants and have a host of nutritional benefits, including manganese, essential B vitamins, potassium, magnesium, folate, and zinc.
 They also pack quite a lot of protein and dietary fibre.

 If you want to know more about the health benefits of mung beans, check out this post by Simple Roots Wellness.

 I have this mung bean stew with some beautiful fresh wholemeal bread, and it’s simply to die for.
 I’m delighted with this recipe, and I hope you enjoy it just as much!